pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 ## Wheel diameter and base width

-You can tell your robot to drive by a given distance or turn by a given angle.
+You can tell your robot to drive a given distance or turn by a given angle.
 The robot works out how much it needs to move each wheel to get there.
 To calculate this, it needs to know the
-_wheel diameter_ and the _wheel base_ or track, as shown below.
+_wheel diameter_ and the _wheelbase_ or track, as shown below.

 {% include diagram.html data=page.img_inventor_wheel %}

 To measure the wheel diameter, place your ruler on the wheel.
 It is the distance from one end of the rim all the way to the other end.
-To measure the wheel base, place your robot on top of the ruler and note the distance between the points where the wheels touch the ruler.
+To measure the wheelbase, place your robot on top of the ruler and note the distance between the points where the wheels touch the ruler.

-On my robot, I measured 56 millimeters for the wheel diameter and 128 for the wheel base.
+On my robot, I measured 56 millimeters for the wheel diameter and 128 for the wheelbase.
 What did you measure?

 **Tip** --- One _LEGO unit_ is exactly 8 millimeters.
 A LEGO unit is the distance between two holes or studs.
 In this example, the wheel diameter is the